 The breakdown of international monetary cooperation during the Great Depression led to the development of the IMF, which aimed at improving economic growth and reducing poverty around the world.
 The International Monetary Fund (IMF) was initially formed at the Bretton Woods Conference in 1944.
 45 government representatives were present at the Conference to discuss a framework for postwar international economic cooperation.

-The IMF became operational from 27th December 1945 with 29 member countries that agreed to bound to this treaty.
+The IMF became operational on 27th December 1945 with 29 member countries that agreed to bound to this treaty.
 It began its financial operations on 1st March 1947.
 Currently, the IMF consists of 189 member countries.

-The IMF is regarded as a key organisation of the international economic system which focuses on rebuilding the international capital along with maximizing the national economic sovereignty and human welfare.
+The IMF is regarded as a key organisation in the international economic system which focuses on rebuilding the international capital along with maximizing the national economic sovereignty and human welfare.

 Organizational Structure of International Monetary Fund (IMF)

 The United Nations is the parent organization that handles the proper functioning and administration of the IMF.
 The IMF is headed by a Managing Director who is elected by the Executive Board for a 5-year term of office.
 The International Monetary Fund (IMF) consists of the Board of Governors, Ministerial Committees, and the Executive Board.